aviswain/MicroDegree/MicroDegree/README.md

   curiosities go, ask them to the experts (i.e. the professor and TAs).
 - I have found the wrong way to go is leaning on them for learning and teaching.
 At the end of the day, a professor might not be the best teacher but they will be an EXPERT in their field.
 Professors aren't required to get education degrees like grade-school teachers.
 Instead they are only qualified to teach because their understanding of a subject is at an extremely high level.
-There is a drawback to this though: there is a extremely common scenario where you are getting taught by someone who is extremely smart but has no idea how to explain the concepts of their field to someone who has never been in it before.
+There is a drawback to this though: there is a common scenario where you are getting taught by someone who is extremely smart but has no idea how to explain the concepts of their field to someone who has never been in it before.
     - This idea might be hard for some professors/teachers to grasp, but if you ask any college student, they will often tell you that they have experienced something like it before.
       It's just the truth.
 Sometimes being an genius does not qualify you as being the best teacher.